Prague, Czechia (CZ)

 Václav Havel Airport (formerly Ruzyne International Airport) lies around 15km away from Prague's city centre.
 It is a compact, modern and clean airport, but it can have long queues at security.
-There are two main terminals, both offering free, fast Wi-Fi, with Arrivals and Departures on the same level.
+There are two main passenger terminals, both offering free, fast Wi-Fi, with Arrivals and Departures on the same level.
 You can walk easily between terminals in around 10 minutes.

 Do some plane spotting while you wait: